Case 36 – Whole-Body Regulation and Systemic Health: A Clinical Observation

 - 1 min read

-A female client in her mid-40s sought care primarily for musculoskeletal support.
-After approximately two months of treatment, she disclosed an unexpected pregnancy.
+After approximately two months of treatment, the client disclosed an unexpected pregnancy.
 She reported no prior pregnancies over a 17-year period.
+Continued medical care and obstetric oversight were recommended.

 Comments